matthid/synclib/Readme.md

 I'm working on a FAKE build script (https://github.com/forki/FAKE).
 I'd like to have a FAKE build script which will work on linux and windows.
-So if somebody has some insight on this just go ahaid and send a path.
+So if somebody has some insight on this just go ahaid and send a patch.

 Starting:
 Enter the folder src\Yaaf.SyncLib.Ui\bin\Debug and run StartUi.cmd from there.